mlibazisi/SmartTacToe/README.md

 Go back to [Slack](https://api.slack.com/) and navigate to the settings page of your App.
 Then follow the steps bellow:

 Step 1.
-Click on 'Interactive Messages', then enable interactive messages and enter the following Request URL:
+Click on 'Interactive Messages', then *enable interactive messages* and enter the following Request URL:

  ```bash
 {https://replace_with_you_website.com}/interact
  ```

 Step 3.
 Click on 'Slash Commands'.
-Click 'Create New Command' and enter the following:
+Click *Create New Command* and enter the following:

 - For the Command, enter: